How to Upgrade from Rocky Linux 8 to Rocky Linux 9

 Disabling DNF modules

-Of course, these modules are likely to be somewhat different in your case, so approach disabling the modules relative to your case.
+Of course, these modules will likely be different in your case, so approach disabling the modules relative to your case.

-Finally, if we try to update our Rocky Linux 9 system again, everything should go smoothly.
+Finally, everything should go well if we try to update our Rocky 9 system again.

 sudo dnf update